HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-03-hash-functions.md

 ![Hash Function Properties](/assets/post_files/technology/expert/2.2-hash-functions/hash_function_D.jpg)
 ![Hash Function Properties](/assets/post_files/technology/expert/2.2-hash-functions/hash_function_M.jpg)

 Hash functions are mathematical one-way functions.
 This property is also called *preimage resistance*.
-While it is computationally easy to perform a hash operation, it is computationally infeasible to derive an input, the *preimage* from a given output.
-While there is no mathematical proof for the one-wayness, the established hash functions like SHA-256 are battle proven for almost two decades now.
-The SHA-2 family was published in 2001.
+While it is computationally easy to perform a hash operation, it is computationally infeasible to derive an input, the *preimage*, from a given output.
+While there is no mathematical proof for their one-wayness, the established hash functions like SHA-256 are battle proven for almost two decades (the SHA-2 family was published in 2001).

 Cryptographic hash functions are *pseudo random*.
 This means, one cannot predict the change in the output, from a change of the input.
 Furthermore, a good hash function should map inputs as evenly as possible over it's output range.
-To give you a visual representation: the actual output range of the SHA-256 hash function are the values 0 to  $1.1579 \cdot 10^{77}$ which can be written out as:
+To give you a visual representation: the actual output range of the SHA-256 hash function are the values from 0 to $1.1579 \cdot 10^{77}$ which can be written out as:

 115792089237316195423570985008687907853269984665640564039457584007913129639936

-The closest thing to understanding what this means is playing with this [interactive scale of the universe](https://scaleofuniverse.com/) and paying attention to the dimensions in the bottom right corner.
+The closest thing to grasping the dimension of this number is to play with this [interactive scale of the universe](https://scaleofuniverse.com/) and paying attention to the dimensions in the bottom right corner.

 Because of the enormous output range, hash functions are practically *collision resistant*.
 It is infeasible to find an input *x'* that maps to the same output as another input *x*.
 The only strategy would be a brute-force approach, which would take even the most advanced super computers thousands of years.